IT Training

 Who should attend this course?

-This course is intended for IT professional technical specialists responsible for managing devices in the cloud.
+This course is intended for IT Professionals who will be responsible for managing devices in the cloud.
+No prior knowledge is required.

 Prerequisites